Elton360/Oware/README.md

 Author(s): Elton Lucien

-# Oware is a board game of African origin that has been passed down for geerations.
+# Oware is a board game of African origin that has been passed down for generations.
 There are various versions of the game, but we will be following the 2-3 version, where you can capture your enemy's dots if the current hole has 2-3 dots.
 You can also subsequently capture any previous hole adjacents to the one you are collecting, provided they meet the 2-3